-- g.
-All hearings for student organizations will be public.
-There is no requirement to obtain a larger hearing from to accommodate members of the public who wish to attend the hearing, so long as one (1) member of the public may be present. - h.
-Appropriate witnesses will be called by the University to all formal hearings.
-Those witnesses who appear may be cross-examined by the charged student organization.
+Those witnesses who appear may be cross-examined by the responding party.
 If called witnesses do not appear, their written or taped statements may be considered by the hearing body.
 In some cases, student witnesses who fail to appear may be charged with a violation of the Student Conduct Code.
-Appropriate witnesses may also be called by the charged student organization to all hearings, provided they are reasonably available and do not disrupt or delay the hearing.
+Appropriate witnesses may also be called by the responding party to all hearings, provided they are reasonably available and do not disrupt or delay the hearing.
 In the event a witness is not reasonably available or the witness's presence may disrupt the hearing, a written statement from the witness may be substituted.
-Witness statements need not be sworn or in affidavit form. - i.
-If the charged student organization fails to appear at the scheduled hearing after proper notice or fails to cooperate with the Student Organization Conduct Code process, the hearing may be held in the charged student organization's absence. - j.
-Prior records of Student Organization Conduct Code action and complainant/witness impact statements are considered by the hearing body only in the sanctioning phase of deliberations. - k.
+Witness statements need not be sworn or in affidavit form.

+h.If the responding party fails to appear at the scheduled hearing after proper notice or fails to cooperate with the Student Organization Conduct Code process, the hearing may be held in the responding party's absence.

+- i.
+Prior records of Student Organization Conduct Code action and reporting party/witness impact statements are considered by the hearing body only in the sanctioning phase of deliberations. - j.
 The hearing body's determination of "responsible" or "not responsible" will be based solely on the information presented at the hearing.
-However, when additional information that affects this determination is gathered outside the hearing, it may be used provided it is shared with the charged student organization and the student organization has an opportunity to respond to the information.
-In cases involving multiple students or organizations charged, information provided at one hearing may be used as evidence in the related case(s). - 1.
-To request the cancellation of a previously scheduled formal hearing, the charged student organization must submit a written statement to the Office of Student Rights and Responsibilities five (5) class days prior to the hearing date.
-At the discretion of the Director of the Office of Student Rights and Responsibilities (or designee), the hearing may be rescheduled or conducted in the charged student organization's absence.
+However, when additional information that affects this determination is gathered outside the hearing, it may be used provided it is shared with the responding party and the student organization has an opportunity to respond to the information.
+In cases involving multiple students or organizations charged, information provided at one hearing may be used as evidence in the related case(s).

+k.
+To request the cancellation of a previously scheduled formal hearing, the responding party must submit a written statement to the Office of Student Rights and Responsibilities five (5) class days prior to the hearing date.
+At the discretion of the Director of the Office of Student Rights and Responsibilities (or designee), the hearing may be rescheduled or conducted in the responding party's absence.